How my CTC journey changed me

 If I had to say how I was, I would say unaware of how hard it would have been, of myself and others, of how deeply this journey would have changed me.
 However I was sure about what I wanted to be: a Certified Team Coach, that was the goal!
 I would also say I was determined: there are not so many things I am willing to give up and this is probably one of the reasons why I can talk about this now!

 My self-discovery started when I met my mentor Cherie Silas, who took me by hand and to whom I owe a lot of what I have learned and of what I am now.
 The first training I attended with her was a CTC mentoring group.
 The purpose was to go through the application and identify gaps.
 It was really useful to fully understand all the questions and discuss the best ways to answer different ones with other candidates.
 It was also the right start because it increased the awareness of how much I had to learn: this is not a certification, this is a learning journey, so identifying the gaps helped me to plan how to get there.

 I decided to continue my journey with Cherie and focus on improving my mindset and enhance my coaching skills through learning and practice.
 The next step was Professional Coaching program, based on ICF core competencies.
-I became more and more passionate about coaching and spent a lot of time practicing with peers, listening to my recordings to understand what I had to improve, joining other mentoring groups to learn from other qualified mentors like Michael de la Maza.
+I became more and more passionate about coaching and spent a lot of time practicing with peers, listening to my recordings to understand what I had to improve, joining other mentoring groups to learn from other qualified mentors.
 I also joined the ORSC program to know more about relationship and systems coaching and I learned a variety of techniques that I use to help my clients think outside the box.

 How I am now